-At the Global Fund's Seventh

-Replenishment Conference, over US \$14.25

-billion has been raised for the next three

-years (Figure 7.1).
-Commitments come

-from public and private sector partners,

-and non-governmental organizations

-(Figure 7.2).
-With a goal of US \$18 billion,

-the Global Fund aims to build back

-progress toward ending HIV, tuberculosis,

-and malaria, build resilient and sustainable

-health systems, and strengthen pandemic

-preparedness.
-Many partners have

-increased their commitments by over 30%

-from the sixth replenishment with several

-countries pledging for the first time.
+At the Global Fund's Seventh Replenishment Conference, over US \$15.40 billion has been raised for the next three years (Figure 7.1).
+Commitments come from public and private sector partners, and non-governmental organizations (Figure 7.2).
+With a goal of US \$18 billion, the Global Fund aims to build back progress toward ending HIV, tuberculosis, and malaria, build resilient and sustainable health systems, and strengthen pandemic preparedness.
+Many partners have increased their commitments by over 30% from the sixth replenishment with several countries pledging for the first time.
+Recently, the United Kingdom announced a pledge of GPB 1 billion to the seventh replenishment and Italy announced a pledge of 185 million euros.

-Source: The Global Fund, updated November 15, 2022
+Source: The Global Fund, updated November 28, 2022